Joseph Beyrle: Soviet Army

-Beyrle's new battalion was the one that freed his former camp, Stalag III-C, at the end of January, but in the first week of February, he was wounded during an attack by German dive bombers.
+Beyrle's new battalion, the 1st Guards Tank Army, was the one that freed his former camp, Stalag III-C, at the end of January, but in the first week of February, he was wounded in the leg during an attack by German dive bombers.
 He was evacuated to a Soviet hospital in Landsberg an der Warthe (now Gorzów Wielkopolski in Poland), where he received a visit from Soviet Marshal Georgy Zhukov, who, intrigued by the only non-Soviet in the hospital, learned his story through an interpreter, and provided Beyrle with official papers in order to rejoin American forces.

 Joining a Soviet military convoy, Beyrle arrived at the U.S. embassy in Moscow in February 1945, only to learn that he had been reported by the U.S. War Department as killed in action on June 10, 1944, in France.
+This was likely due to the fact that his dog tags were recovered off the body of a dead German soldier.
 A funeral mass had been held in his honor in Muskegon, and his obituary was published in the local newspaper.
 Embassy officers in Moscow, unsure of his bona fides, placed him under Marine guard in the Metropol Hotel until his identity was established through his fingerprints.
+He was discharged November 1945.

 Post-military

 Beyrle returned home to Michigan on April 21, 1945, and celebrated V-E Day two weeks later in Chicago.
 He was married to JoAnne Hollowell in 1946 in the same church and by the same priest who had held his funeral mass two years earlier.
 Beyrle worked for Brunswick Corporation for 28 years, retiring as a shipping supervisor.

-His unique service earned him medals from U.S. President Bill Clinton and Russian President Boris Yeltsin at a ceremony in the Rose Garden of the White House marking the 50th anniversary of D-Day in 1994.
+His unique service earned him medals from both U.S. president Bill Clinton and Russian president Boris Yeltsin at a ceremony in the Rose Garden of the White House marking the 50th anniversary of D-Day in 1994.